Open Positions for Metropolitan Nashville Public Schools

 IMPACT OF DECISIONS

-Impact of Decisions” refers to consequences such as damage to property, loss of data or property, exposure of the organization to legal liability, or injury or death
+Impact of Decisions” refers to consequences such as damage to property, loss of data or property, exposure of the organization to legal liability, or injury or death to individuals.

 “Equipment Usage” refers to inanimate objects such as substances, materials, machines, tools, equipment, work aids, or products.
 A thing is tangible and has shape, form, and other physical characteristics.